antesko/TempMail.php/README.md

 ```

-### NOTE ###
+### NOTES ###

-temp-mail's API doesn't handle too much requests very well.
+*temp-mail's API doesn't handle too much requests very well.
 So don't push it with more than 1 request every few seconds.
+*All incoming emails are removed within approximately 10 minutes after admission.